kozh-0/crud-movies/README.md

 Express, mysql, cors, bodyParser libraries provides the rest, but I really should transfer to Prisma later when i'll learn it.

 When you're done writing backend type ```tsc``` command to compile TS to JS, Your code will be in dist folder now.
-ACHTUNG!!!
-js import routs must be renamed in order to server to work. e.g. import { db } from "..`/index.js`" OR './routes/reviews`.js`';

 To run the server in package.json I added these scripts:
 | shortcut | command |